I tweet from @dhh and email from firstname.lastname@example.org.

 REWORK is a New York Times, Wall Street Journal, and Sunday Times best seller with more than 300,000 copies sold around the world.
 It's a book about starting and running businesses a better way.
-It's a short read, so you can finish it in a couple of hours.
-It's available on Amazon.

 I also co-wrote Getting Real, the predecessor to REWORK, and Agile Web Development with Rails.

 I'm competing in the World Endurance Championship for 2014 in the GTE-AM class with Aston Martin Racing (Young Driver).
 We just won at the 24 hours of Le Mans in a very emotional finish for the #95 car after the tragic loss of Allan Simonsen in the prior year.

 Together with a win at Silverstone and a second place finish at Spa-Francorchamps, we're leading the championship by almost 30 points.
 The next race will be in Austin, Texas on September 20th.

 Last year I also raced in the WEC, in the LMP2 class with OAK Racing.
 We finished 2nd at Le Mans, 2nd in the championship, and took 5 podium finishes in 8 races.

 I started racing sportscars in the Cayman Interseries in 2009, moved to 911 GT3 Cup Cars at the end of 2010 (winning the gold class in my first race!), and then went all out in 2011 with races in GT3 Challenge, Radical Masters, ALMS GTC, Grand-Am ST, and ILMC (in Lotus below).